 To understand what SDLC methodologies are, it is important to first know what the term SDLC means.
-The software development life cycle (SDLC) describes the steps undertaken by software engineers when developing a software, from beginning to the end.
+The software development life cycle (SDLC) describes the steps undertaken by software engineers when developing software, from beginning to end.
 Just like every production process has steps that the expert takes to produce the end product.
 These steps usually include planning, designing, producing, testing, etc.

 Let’s understand what the steps of SDLC methodologies are through an example.
 Imagine if you need to have a house built for you and your family.
 This process would involve multiple steps that you will have to perform, for instance, the first step would be to plan the layout with your family.
-Here you will evaluate what your requirements are, like how many rooms do your require and how big the house would be?
+Here you will evaluate what your requirements are, like how many rooms do you require and how big the house would be?

 Getting an architect to put your ideas on engineering drawings would be the second step in the process.
 In this step, you will create a visual layout of how your house will look like.
-Once you have the design, you can start with the actual construction of the house by hiring contractors and sourcing material required to build the house.
-Next step would be to monitor if the house is being built to spec, if it meets the design requirements or not.
+Once you have the design, you can start with the actual construction of the house by hiring contractors and sourcing the material required to build the house.
+The next step would be to monitor if the house is being built to spec, if it meets the design requirements or not.
 And once you are satisfied with the house, you can furnish and start using it.

 The software development life cycle also follows similar steps.
 Usually, the SDLC process is divided into 6 phases:

 - UI/UX Design

 - Software Development/Coding